 Performance of private, illiquid managers will be measured utilizing internal rate of return (IRR) calculations and will be expected to exceed the median of an appropriate peer benchmark and public market equivalents (PME) over the life of the fund.
-Private equity, private real estate, and natural resource funds will be invested with private partnerships.
+Private capital funds will be invested with private partnerships.
 These partnerships typically range from 7-15 years in life, during which time the Foundations may not be able to sell the investment.
-Additionally, the partnership may not produce meaningful returns for 3-5 years, and new investments may create a drag on fund performance until these investments begin to mature.
+Additionally, the partnership may not produce meaningful returns for 3-5 years while incurring management fees and operating expenses, and new investments may create a drag on fund performance until these investments begin to mature (the "j-curve").